 The states that use corporal punishment are in the southeastern region of the United States.
 In the same civil rights report, Mississippi and Texas made up 35 percent of reported cases of corporal punishment.
-Adding Alabama, Arkansas, and Georgia to the mix accounted for over 70 percent of all children disciplined with physical force in the U.S. According to the U.S Department of Education, black students make up 16 percent of students enrolled in public schools, but are 35 percent of those physically disciplined.
+Adding Alabama, Arkansas, and Georgia to the mix accounted for over 70 percent of all children disciplined with physical force in the U.S. According to the U.S. Department of Education, black students make up 16 percent of students enrolled in public schools, but black students make up 35 percent of those physically disciplined.
 Black children are three times more likely to receive corporal punishment than their white peers.
-This is reflected in a chart below:
+This is reflected in the chart below:

-Our education system is designed to build students into productive members of society; clearly corporal punishment has unintended consequences and is a short sighted disciplinary tool.
+Our education system is designed to build students into productive members of society; clearly, corporal punishment has unintended consequences and is a short-sighted disciplinary tool.
 Supporters of this method, however, will argue that the policy is already set and has proven to be legal in the judicial system.
-In Ingraham vs. Wright, the Supreme Court decided that it is the state’s right to determine the legality of corporal punishment.
-However, despite this there are steps that can be taken to diminish and decrease the use of corporal punishment in schools.
+In Ingraham v.
+Wright, the Supreme Court decided that it is the state’s right to determine the legality of corporal punishment.
+However, despite this, there are steps that can be taken to diminish and decrease the use of corporal punishment in schools.